-Do software developers get paid well?
+Do software engineers get paid well?

 Yes, you get paid quite well.
 Even an entry-level software engineer makes approximately $80,000 per year.
 The median salary for a software engineer is $125,000 a year.
 This can increase if you move into management or another specialized sub-genre.

-The level of difficulty for a software developer depends on the type of person you are and the type of programming you do.
+The level of difficulty for a software engineers depends on the type of person you are and the type of programming you do.
 However, with the proper amount of study and practice, software development isn't hard.
 What might be painful is troubleshooting an issue or creating an immense program.
 Still, there are plenty of software engineers out there to give you a hand.

-working with randstad as a software developer
+working with randstad as a software engineers

 If you're ready for the challenge of developing programs for various IT devices, the software engineering field is extremely rewarding.
 Though it takes a good deal of mental agility, the reward of helping others be more productive is a positive return on investment.
 Find the Randstad branch nearest you and contact us.